 Admittedly this is not something I am great at usually.
 However, Disneyland Paris had a really cool deal of ‘buy 2 nights and get 2 free’ last year if you booked by the end of February.

-Now at this point of the year we are usually still getting over the costs of Christmas and not in a position to book and pay in full for a holiday.
+Now at this point of the year we are usually still getting over the costs of Christmas.
+We are definitely not in a position to book and pay in full for a holiday.
 However, I knew I wanted to take my bunch in the October half term and when I saw this deal it was now or never.

-We were quoted a really great price which included the 4 night hotel stay and 5 days admission into the park.
-As we were staying in a Disney hotel, the magic hour also applied to us and our tickets included fast passes which could be used every two hours.
+We were quoted a really great price.
+It included the 4 night hotel stay and 5 days admission into the park.
+As we were staying in a Disney hotel, the magic hour also applied to us.
+Our tickets also included fast passes which could be used every two hours.

 Now I know this isn’t for everyone, in fact it wasn’t for me!!
 When my husband suggested driving I wasn’t keen, we live in the North West of England which meant it was a 5 hour driver to Dover with three young children.